gloscombe-amp/amplience-qa-engineeer-tech-test/README.md

 This is a straight forward automation task, with backend (restful, json based api) and frontend html checking.

 It shouldn't take more than 2 hours of your time, and all code should be submitted by a public github or gitlabs repo.
+Try and include a few commits to indicate how you built-up the tests.
 Instructions on how to run should be included in a README.md file included in the repo.

 ## Requirements:-